gwendebrul/blog/2024/#10-offline-webpages/#10-offline-webpages.md

 ## Preface

 So a couple of weeks ago my **internet** went down, it was something on the **provider's** end.
 And when the **internet** goes down there's no more coding that I can do.
-I'm the kind of developer who's always looking up stuff, and for lloking up things I need the **internet**.
+I'm the kind of developer who's always looking up stuff, and for looking up things I need the **internet**.

 At the same time I saw a video on **youtube** from someone who host it's own **internet** pages like **wikipedia** and many more.
 This got me thinking, I got a **server** which I can use for it.